North Korea casts doubt on Trump summit

 High-level talks were meant to take place in the DMZ on Wednesday to discuss follow-up measures to the Panmunjom summit.

+But KCNA called the Max Thunder drills a "flagrant challenge to the Panmunjom Declaration" taking place before the "ink on the declaration had a chance to dry".

-But in a statement Seoul's unification ministry, which handles relations with the North, said it had received a message "in the name of chief delegate Ri Son Gwon that they were postponing the high-level talks indefinitely, citing the Max Thunder drill".
+In a statement Seoul's unification ministry, which handles relations with the North, said it had received a message "in the name of chief delegate Ri Son Gwon that they were postponing the high-level talks indefinitely".

 "Accordingly, today's high level talks won't take place and the government will react following consultations among relevant agencies," it added.